opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `type` - (Required) Specifies the DB engine.
 Value: MySQL, PostgreSQL, SQLServer.
 Changing this parameter will create a new resource.

 * `version` - (Required) Specifies the database version.
-MySQL databases support MySQL 5.6 and 5.7.
+MySQL databases support MySQL 5.6 and above.
 PostgreSQL databases support PostgreSQL 9.5 and above.
-Microsoft SQL Server databases support 2014 SE, 2016 SE, and 2016 EE.
+Microsoft SQL Server databases support 2014 SE, 2016 SE, and above.
   Changing this parameter will create a new resource.

 The `volume` block supports: